-It’s also a good idea to add a dehumidifier so you can remove the crawl space humidity.
-A crawl space dehumidifier can help you avoid recurring problems with humidity levels in your crawl space and the rest of your home.
+It’s also a good idea to add a dehumidifier to put manage humidity levels in your crawl space and the rest of your home.
 As the name suggests, these machines can keep the humidity level stable without allowing it to get high enough for mold and mildew growth.

 These are only a few of the crawl space encapsulation benefits you might experience after going through the sealing process.

 Comprehensive encapsulation means lower electric bills because it stops moisture-rich air from invading your home.

 Air condition systems use more energy trying to manage highly humid air.
 Encapsulating your crawl space saves you money.

 An open crawl space means allergies and asthma problems.

 Encapsulation reduces dirt, dust, and debris in your crawl space.
 When dust no longer intrudes into the rest of your home, you’ll likely see fewer respiratory problems in your family.

 - Fewer Issues with Bugs and Pests

 Bug and pest infestations are extremely frustrating.
 Sealing your crawl space deters critters from inhabiting this space and making their way into your home.